Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [x] Use a "or" for facets of each group.
 - [ ] Manage pagination when item set is redirected to search.
 - [ ] Reorder items in items set (from module Next, see MvcListeners).
 - [ ] Integrate the override in a way a direct call to adapter->buildQuery() can work with advanced property search (see Reference and some other modules).
 - [ ] Rename search config "name" by "title" or "label".
 - [ ] Add hidden query to site settings.
 - [ ] DateRange field (_dr) may not appear in the type of index in mapping.
 - [ ] Use omeka selects option values by default for classes, templates, item sets, sites.
+- [ ] Factorize and separate config, form and adapter.
 - [ ] Create index for Soundex and non-English algorithms.
 - [ ] Remove SearchingForm?